-Ed Glinert is back at Gorton Monastery delivering talks in 2018.
-All at 2pm.
+Ed Glinert is back at Gorton Monastery delivering talks.
+Please see Monastery website.

 To book, please contact the Monastery on 0161 223 3211